Dahyna-Martinez/Agents-and-Task-Management/README.md

 - 1.Select MissionariesCannibals.py, code may ask you to download packages.
 - 2.If download packages fails, Run the program anyways.
-3- .Once program ran a pop up will appear with initial state.
+- 3.Once program ran a pop up will appear with initial state.
-4.Select next to show the next state choosen by the algorithm for the soltion.
+- 4.Select next to show the next state choosen by the algorithm for the soltion.
-5.Once finished a different pop up will appear informing that goal has been reached.
+- 5.Once finished a different pop up will appear informing that goal has been reached.

 Programing assigment 2
 Go to GUI folder in the project
 To run exercise 2.11:

 1.Select vacuum_agent.py, code may ask you to download packages.

 2.If download packages fails, Run the program anyways.

 3.In the GUI select which location is dirty and press next to activate the agent.

 To run exercise 2.14 no memeory state:

 1.Select xy_vacuum_environment_no_state.py code may ask you to download packages.

 2.If download packages fails, Run the program anyways.

 3.In the GUI select which location is dirty and which locations have walls.

 4.Press next to activate the agent, unless you wish to automate the code press the auto button.